Multimode Jahn-Teller Effect in Negatively Charged Nitrogen-Vacancy Center in Diamond: Abstract

 \section{Abstract}

-Multimode Jahn-Teller (JT) effect in a negatively charged nitrogen-vacancy (NV) center in its excited state is studied by first-principles calculations based on density function theory (DFT).
-The activation pathways of the JT distortions are analyzed to elucidate and quantify the contribution of different vibrational modes.
-The results show that the dominant vibrational modes in the JT distortions are closely related to the phonon sideband observed in two-dimensional electronic spectroscopy (2DES), consistent with \emph{ab initio} molecular dynamics (AIMD) simulation results.
-Our calculations provide a new way to understand the origin and the mechanism of the vibronic coupling of the system.
-The obtained dominant vibrational modes coupled to the NV centre and their interactions with electronic states provides new insights into dephasing, relaxation and optically driven quantum effects, and are critical for the application to quantum information, magnetometry and sensing.
+We present a first-principles study of the multimode Jahn–Teller (JT) effect in the excited $^{3}E$ state of the negatively charged nitrogen–vacancy (NV) center in diamond.
+Using density functional theory combined with an intrinsic distortion path (IDP) analysis, we resolve the full activation pathways of the JT distortion and quantitatively decompose the distortion into contributions from individual vibrational modes.
+We find that multiple vibrational modes participate cooperatively in the JT dynamics, giving rise to a shallow adiabatic potential energy surface with low barriers, consistent with thermally activated pseudorotation.
+The dominant JT-active modes are found to closely correspond to vibrational features observed in two-dimensional electronic spectroscopy (2DES), in agreement with recent ab initio molecular dynamics simulations.
+Our results establish a microscopic, mode-resolved picture of vibronic coupling in the excited-state NV center and provide new insight into dephasing, relaxation, and optically driven dynamics relevant to solid-state quantum technologies.

-The negatively charged nitrogen-vacancy (NV) center in diamond has attracted significant attention for its potential applications in various technologies\cite{Atature18,Awschalom18}, including quantum information\cite{Rondin14,Hanks17}, magnetometry\cite{Barry20,Qiu21}, and photonics\cite{Fotso16,Buterakos17}.
-The center also present an excellent platform for studying fundamental quantum mechanics problems such as the dynamics of quantum spins coupled to their environment\cite{Lillie17,Abobeih18}, and exploring quantum control of solid-state spins\cite{Dobrovitski13,Unden18}.
+The negatively charged nitrogen-vacancy (NV) center in diamond has attracted significant attention owing to its potential applications in a wide range of technologies\cite{Atature18,Awschalom18}, including quantum information\cite{Rondin14,Hanks17}, magnetometry\cite{Barry20,Qiu21}, and photonics\cite{Fotso16,Buterakos17}.
+It also provides an excellent platform for investigating fundamental problems in quantum mechanics such as the dynamics of quantum spins coupled to their environment\cite{Lillie17,Abobeih18}, as well as exploring quantum control of solid-state spins\cite{Dobrovitski13,Unden18}.